jonstokes/super_queue/README.md

 Note that this number will sometimes be less than the number of push and pop calls you've made to SuperQueue, because in some cases SuperQueue will bypass SQS and move objects directly between buffers in order to optimize cost.

-### #localized?
-Returns whether it's localized or not.
+SuperQueue also batches reads and writes when it can to further control costs.

 ### #name
 Returns the full name of the queue on SQS, with any namespace and